g33k5p34k/PleistoDist/README.md

 * **Map projection** [EPSG code]: Because of the Earth's spherical shape, we need to apply a map projection to accurately calculate straight-line distances between points.
 Users should specify a projected coordinate system appropriate to the area being analysed using the projection's associated EPSG code (https://epsg.org/home.html).
 Geographic coordinate system projections are not recommended as those will result in distance matrices calculated in decimal degrees rather than distance units.
 In the example dataset, we use the EPSG 3141 projection (Fiji 1956 / UTM zone 60S) for the islands of Fiji.
 * **Time cutoff** [kya]: PleistoDist calculates the average distance between islands over a specific period of time.
 Users will have to specify an upper time bound (in thousands of years [kya]) for their PleistoDist analysis, which can range from 0.1 kya to 3000 kya (i.e. 100 to 3,000,000 years ago).
 The lower time bound is fixed at the present day (0 kya).
 See the "How it works" section of the README file for more details.
 * **Binning Mode and number of intervals**: PleistoDist simplifies the distance over time calculation by binning either time or sea levels into a number of equal user-specified intervals.
 This allows users to specify the coarseness of their analysis, with more intervals resulting in a more accurate and finer-grained analysis, although that will generate more output files and require a longer computational time.
 Binning by time is recommended for beginner users since it is more intuitive and more accurate as well.
 See the "How it works" section of the README file for more information on the difference between binning by time or by sea level.
+* **Analysis mode**: PleistoDist will also prompt you to choose between two analysis modes, one that calculates distances between island landmasses (inter-island distances) and one that calculates distances between source points (inter-individual distances).
+You can also choose to run both analysis modes, but this will require more per-run computational time.
+The difference between the two modes is explained in the "How it works" section in this README file.

 ### Using the standalone Python script